-He's won the Indy 500, built and fielded Indy cars and the Can-Am series winning Turbocharged Porsche 917s—all with Roger Penske, built two 50' state of the art racing trimarans in cold-molded wood—employing race car wing technology to the rudder and daggerboard systems two years before the Australians became famous for it in the America's Cup, flies small aircraft, participated on Space Shuttle ground crews and has three paintings in the Smithsonian collection from his on-site experiences in the NASA Fine Art Program.
+He's won the Indy 500, built and fielded Indy cars and the Can-Am series winning Turbocharged Porsche 917s—all with Roger Penske, built two 50 foot state of the art racing trimarans in cold-molded wood—employing race car wing technology to the rudder and daggerboard systems two years before the Australians became famous for it in the America's Cup, flies small aircraft, participated on Space Shuttle ground crews and has three paintings in the Smithsonian collection from his on-site assignments with the NASA Fine Art Program.
 He is fortunate to have many well known individuals enjoying his work.
-BJ builds his own computers, illustrates book and magazine covers, served as production designer for the National Air and Space Museum and Strasenburgh planetaria, does wildlife photography and paints landscapes, blows glass, collects and restores large antique music boxes, writes articles, is working on two children's books and has recently taken up the cello.
+BJ builds his own computers, is an Award Winning illustrator of book, magazine and album covers, served as production designer and special effects creator for the Strasenburgh and National Air and Space Museum Albert Einstein planetaria, does wildlife photography and paints landscapes, blows glass, collects and restores large antique music boxes, writes articles, is working on two children's books and has recently taken up the cello.

 ...So far, the cello is winning.

 Like we said, not the normal background of a space artist...

 or any artist, for that matter, and it's made all the difference.

 One of his passions is doing mission art for the aerospace sector.
 NASA, JPL and aerospace corporations are repeat clients.
 Bringing his accomplished multi-disciplinary background to the table, he can discuss on equal terms with the scientists and engineers designing and flying the spacecraft and apply the knowledge gained to paint the craft with an accuracy and realism that is striking in its presentation.
 Indeed, he often asks questions of them that they least expect to be coming from an artist.
 That's because he's an engineer.

 More than one of his "out of the box" observations have influenced mission planning, due to his unique view of the Universe and the mission within it.